-Mint Mobile makes more sense than Ting if you need data
+Mint Mobile vs. Ting: Which should you subscribe to?

 |Unlimited

-The majority of users on either carrier will be using T-Mobile's network, meaning that coverage between Mint Mobile and Ting should be very similar.
-Which carrier works best for you will ultimately come down to usage and pricing.
+Mint Mobile uses the T-Mobile network exclusively and, for the most part, should provide great coverage for most people.
+T-Mobile's coverage can fall off a bit more in rural areas, but with a newer phone, you're likely covered.

-Mint Mobile's plans
+Mint Mobile vs. Ting: Mint Mobile's plan

 Mint Mobile has three plans that are available in three different durations.
 The difference between them is how much data you get.
-The plans come in at 3GB, 8GB, and 12GB.
+The plans come in at 4GB, 10GB, 15GB, and unlimited.
+The unlimited plan has 35GB of high-speed data each month.
 These plans fall in line pretty well with typical smartphone usage, and you can even upgrade to the next plan up if you find that your usage exceeds the data package you initially chose.

-With Mint Mobile, you will need to pay for a minimum of three months upfront.
-This higher initial cost can make it more difficult to budget, but you maximize your per month saving by buying a longer-term.
-An introductory rate for the three-month package brings the cost down to $15 per month or $45 for three months.
+If you want to use your Mint Mobile data connection on other devices with the mobile hotspot, you can with all plans.
+For the 4GB, 10GB, and 15GB plans, you share your data pool.
+On the unlimited plan, you get 5GB of hotspot data.

+With Mint Mobile, you start with a three-month plan for the lowest 12-month rate at $15 per month or $45 for three months.
+You can choose to renew for 12 months at this monthly rate though you will need to pay for the whole year all at once.
+If you still aren't sure if you want to commit to Mint Mobile or don't have the budget to pay for a year, you can renew for three or six months.

 |3 months